jdegand/faq-accordion-card/README.md

 ### What I learned

 The content needs to be in the same div as the radio button to be able to be targeted with :checked.
-The content needs to a sibling or descendant.
+The content needs to be a sibling or descendant.

 ### Continued development